matihost/monorepo/go/README.md

 # to build image using S2I : https://github.com/openshift/source-to-image approach
-# resultign Docker image is the same and make run-docker can be used for running application
+# resulting Docker image tag is the same and `make run-docker` can be used to run application
 make build-s2i
 ```